 The pueblo expanded rapidly, growing to the north, east, and west, with the main village of Laguna built into the soft, light-yellow sandstone slope on the west side of the San Jose River.
 The original buildings were built of stone and adobe, and the St. Joseph Church, which dates from 1701, continues to dominate the skyline.

-Today, the reservation consists of approximately 500,000 acres of land situated in Cibola, Valencia, Bernalillo and Sandoval Counties and is the second largest in New Mexico.
+Today, the reservation consists of approximately 500,000 acres of land situated in Cibola, Valencia, Bernalillo and Sandoval Counties and is the second-largest in New Mexico.
 The tribe includes about 7,000 members.
 The pueblo also offers excellent fishing at Paguate Reservoir.
 Permits are required and can be purchased by contacting the Laguna Natural Resources office.
 A scenic view of the pueblo can be seen on Interstate 40 at mile marker 114.
 The pueblo-operated Dancing Eagle Casino and Travel Center are located at I-40 mile marker 108.

 Route 66 bisects the heart of pueblo land.
-The initial 1926 alignment through this part of new Mexico curved north from Santa Rosa to Santa Fe, and then south to Albuquerque and Los Lunas, returning to an east-west alignment near Laguna.
-Route 66 through new Mexico was realigned in 1937 to eliminate this dramatic “S-curve” through the state and reducing its mileage from 506 to 399.
+The initial 1926 alignment through this part of new Mexico curved north from Santa Rosa to Santa Fe and then south to Albuquerque and Los Lunas, returning to an east-west alignment near Laguna.
+Route 66 through new Mexico was realigned in 1937 to eliminate this dramatic “S-curve” through the state and reduce its mileage from 506 to 399.
 The new alignment left Santa Fe and Los Lunas behind, but Laguna remained along Route 66.

 The villages of Mesita, Laguna, and Paraje are located on Route 66.
 When traveling the Mother Road westbound, take Exit 117 off I-40 onto the north service road (old Route 66).
 Mesita, the easternmost village of the Laguna Pueblo, comprises a scattering of homes on both sides of I-40.